ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Experiments

-As observed in Sections~\ref{sec:results_l2} and~\ref{sec:results_l1}, \ANCER's $\ell_2$ and $\ell_1$ certificates outperform the the corresponding certificates obtained by Isotropic DD.
-To explain this, we compare the $\ell_2$ certified region obtained by \ANCER, defined in Section~\ref{sec:ancer} as $\{\delta: \|\delta\|_2 \leq \min_i \sigma^x_i r(x, \Sigma^x)\}$, to the one by Isotropic DD defined as $\{\delta: \|\delta\|_2 \leq \sigma^x r(x, \sigma^x)\}$.
+defined as $\{\delta: \|\delta\|_2 \leq \sigma^x r(x, \sigma^x)\}$.
 We observe that the radius of both of these certificates can be separated into a $\sigma$-factor ($\sigma^x$ vs. $\sigma^x_{\min} = \min_i \sigma^x_i$) and a \textit{gap}-factor ($r(x,\sigma^x)$ vs. $r(x,\Sigma^x)$).
 We posit the seemingly surprising result can be attributed to the computation of the gap-factor $r$ using an anisotropic, optimized distribution.
 However, another potential explanation would be that \ANCER benefits from a prematurely stopped initialization provided by Isotropic DD, thus achieving a better $\sigma^x_{\min}$ than the isotropic $\sigma^x$ when given further optimization iterations.

 To investigate this, we take the optimized parameters from the Isotropic DD experiments on \textsc{SmoothAdv} for an initial $\sigma=0.25$ on CIFAR-10, and run the optimization step of Isotropic DD for 100 iterations more than its default number of iterations from~\cite{alfarra2020data}, so as to match the total number of optimization steps between Isotropic DD and \ANCER.
 The histograms of $\sigma^x$ or $\sigma^x_{\min}$ and the gap-factor $r$, \ie the two factors from the $\ell_2$ certification results, are presented in Figure~\ref{fig:histogram_100_more}.
 While $\sigma^x$ for Isotropic DD is similar in distribution to \ANCER's $\sigma^x_{\min}$, the distribution of the two gaps, $r(x,\sigma^x)$ and $r(x,\Sigma^x)$, are quite different.
 In particular, the \ANCER certification gap is significantly larger when compared to Isotropic DD, and is the main contributor to the improvement in the $\ell_2$-ball certificate of \ANCER.
 That is to say, \ANCER generates $\Sigma^x$ that is better aligned with the decision boundaries, and hence increases the confidence of the smooth classifier.